You jog four times a week, snack on health foods and never eat dessert. On paper, you’re doing all the right things. Right?

 Watery foods also contribute to your daily intake (eat those greens!), as well as herbal teas.
 All the more reason to sip on SkinnyMint Morning Boost throughout the day!
 It’s all natural, virtually calorie-free, and formulated to give you energy to power through your day.

 Sure, running might make you lose a heap of weight when you start.
 But it’s easy to reach a plateau if your only exercise is steady state cardio.
-You can also end up losing lean muscle mass as well as fat!
+You can also end up losing lean muscle mass!

 Weight training will help you gain or conserve this lean muscle, and fire up your metabolism so you burn more calories while you’re sitting still.
 It’s time to lift it to lose it, ladies!